devpunks/snuggsi/README.md

   1. To prevent you from worrying about browser inconsistencies as the technology matures.
   2. Prevent global namespace polution. _(`Element` has been native to the web platform for decades!)_

-classic Javascript syntax may also be used.
+Classic Javascript syntax may also be used.
 However [this should be the job of a transpiler not the developer](https://en.wikipedia.org/wiki/Source-to-source_compiler).
 Transpilers take care of [normalizing Modern JavaScript to a specific retrograde](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/JavaScript).

 ```javascript